arrozet/MantenimientoTalleresJAJERA/README.md

-# Maintenance System for JAJERA Workshops
+# Maintenance system for JAJERA workshops

 This project is a workshop maintenance application developed for the Information Management course at UMA's ETSII.
 It uses C++ and MySQL to manage mechanical part inventories and user permissions.